pantor/crucio/README.md

 ### Programmiersprachen
-Crucio ist in PHP, HTML, Javascript, [SASS](http://sass-lang.com) und MySQL geschrieben.
+Crucio is written in PHP, Javascript ES6, [SASS](http://sass-lang.com) and MySQL.

 ### Frameworks
-Die wichtigsten Frameworks, auf denen Crucio basiert, sind [AngularJS](https://angularjs.org), [Bootstrap](http://getbootstrap.com) und [SLIM](http://www.slimframework.com).
-Für Icons wird [FontAwesome](http://fontawesome.io) verwendet.
+Crucio is based on several frameworks and plug-ins.
+The most important ones are [AngularJS](https://angularjs.org), [Bootstrap](http://getbootstrap.com) and [SLIM](http://www.slimframework.com).
+For Icons [FontAwesome](http://fontawesome.io) is used.

 ### Workflow
-Zur Entwicklung wird [Gulp](http://gulpjs.com) verwendet; hauptsächlich für den SASS-Compiler und für Minify- & Concat-Aktionen.
-Es muss zunächst [NodeJS](https://nodejs.org) installiert werden, danach kann Gulp über den Befehl `npm install -g gulp` installiert werden.
-Es müssen einmalig die benötigten Pakete für Crucio heruntergeladen werden (die in `package.json` aufgelistet sind), dies passiert über `npm install`. Über `gulp` wird dann eine Umgebung gestartet, bei der Änderungen sofort verarbeitet werden.
+For development [Gulp](http://gulpjs.com) is used; mainly for compiling SCSS files and minify- and concat actions.
+At first, [NodeJS](https://nodejs.org) needs to be installed, afterwards Gulp can be installed via `npm install -g gulp`.
+The needed dependencies for Crucio (which are listed in `package.json`) can be downloaded via `npm install`.

 ## Lizenz
-Crucio ist unter der GNU GENERAL PUBLIC LICENSE Version 2 verfügbar.
+Crucio is released under the GNU GENERAL PUBLIC LICENSE v2.